 An experienced doctor can easily diagnose cervical osteochondrosis, since the disease has a characteristic clinical picture.

-To determine the stage, neglect and prevalence of the pathological process, the patient is prescribed a number of additional examinations:
+To determine the stage, neglect and extent of the pathological process, the patient is prescribed a number of additional examinations:

-• radiography - changes in the mobility and location of the vertebrae, a decrease in intervertebral clefts, salt deposits are determined;
+• radiography - changes in the mobility and location of the vertebrae, a decrease in intervertebral spaces, and salt deposits are determined;

-• computed tomography - makes it possible to see breaks, changes in the height of the disc, instability of the vertebrae, compression of nerve fibers and spinal cord;
+• computed tomography - makes it possible to see ruptures, changes in disc height, vertebral instability, compression of nerve fibers and the spinal cord;

-• Magnetic resonance imaging - allows you to accurately see pathological changes, determine the blood flow and the state of the nerve roots.
+• Magnetic resonance imaging - allows you to accurately see pathological changes, determine blood flow and the condition of the nerve roots.

-Usually, only an X-ray of the cervical spine is sufficient; more expensive methods are used in confusing and unclear cases.
+Usually, only X-rays of the cervical spine are sufficient; more expensive methods are used in complicated and unclear cases.

-Syndromes due to osteochondrosis of the cervical spine
+Syndromes caused by osteochondrosis of the cervical spine

-A syndrome is a collection of several clinical manifestations that are combined into one symptom complex.
+A syndrome is a combination of several clinical manifestations that are combined into one symptom complex.

-• vertebral - pathological processes in the cartilage and bone tissue of the vertebrae;
+• vertebral – pathological processes in cartilaginous and bone tissue vertebrae;

-• cardiac - resembles pathologies of the cardiovascular system, for example, angina pectoris or pre-infarction state;
+• cardiac – reminiscent of pathologies of cardio-vascular system, for example, angina pectoris or pre-infarction condition;

-• vertebral artery - compression of the vessels that supply the brain;
+• vertebral artery - compression of the vessels that supply blood to the brain;

 • radicular – dysfunction of the nerve roots.